trustrachel/pycon-2014-talk/abstract.md

 DESCRIPTION
 -----------

-"The idea of Flask is to build a good foundation for all applications.
-Everything else is up to you or extensions." - Armin Ronacher, creator of Flask.

 You can create a web application with Flask in seven lines of code, and you can grow that app to thousands.
 How do you create reusable, shareable libraries?

 We'll use a simple but real extension I created (Flask-FeatureFlags) to look at the different ways you can make Flask awesome.